stevekindt/Password-Generator/README.md

 Password length and valid character types will be selected via user prompts.
 The password will be generated via a submit button event click.

-REMEMBER TO INCLUDE SCREENSHOT OF FINISHED APPLICATION!
+REMEMBER TO INCLUDE SCREENSHOT OF FINISHED APPLICATION AND GITHUB URL!